Last Updated on

 The coastal road is fairly flat, we try to take a bath but the water here is greasy.
 On the other hand, we see a funny animal walking/crawling fast underwater.
 The volcano Sakurajima is yet majestic, on our left, covered with a cap of smoke.

 Leaving the coastal road after 21km, we arrive at Kirishima-shi, the town, here we meet Daniel, an English teacher (and who would have thought?).
-His wife is Japanese and works in a hotel with spa, for a moment we hope for a lucky strike but unfortunately no invitation.
+His wife is Japanese and works in a hotel with a spa, for a moment we hope for a lucky strike but unfortunately no invitation.
 Anyway, he’s a cyclist who knows the area, his advice is to go along road 223, along Amon-gawa river, we follow the advice and he follows us.

 The road is beautiful (km34), slowly climbing, the river always beside us, with some amazing pools where to swim and many small waterfalls.
 Although we are just 100msl, it seems to be in the Alps.